Hitigome/CSS475/README.md

 1. Find dbmarketing.txt: Locate the dbmarketing.txt file in the project directory.
 This file contains the schema and samples for the tables created for this project.
 2. Create a DB and import these tables
 3. Database Configuration: Ensure you have PostgreSQL installed and configured properly to interact with the database.
+4. In marketingSystem, there is a method called connection.
+Change the URL, user, and password, to match your db credentials.

 ## To Use
 1. Go to src > main > java > marketingSystem.java